-In order to invest in the DomaCom Fund, the amount of an Investor's investment must be deposited in the Cash Pool.
+In order to invest in a Sub-Fund of the DomaCom Fund, the amount of an Investor's investment must first be deposited in the Cash Pool.
 An Investor cannot invest in a Sub-Fund until their initial investment has been in the Cash Pool and the Cooling Off Period has expired.

-3.2 Depositing Your Funds
+3.2.
+Depositing your funds